pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 In C++, we declare all data types.
-When two integers are divided in C++, the integer portion of the quotient is returned and the fractional portion is removed.
+When two integers are divided in C++, the integer portion of the quotient is returned and the fractional portion is removed. i.e. When two integers are divided, integer division is used.
 To get the whole quotient, declaring one of the numbers as a float will convert the entire result into floating point.